Lijkwaj/voting-system/README.md

-##  HvA Blockchain Architecture :: Practicum Week 5
+##  HvA Blockchain Architecture :: Voting System

 This project aims at discussing how a blockchain application can integrate with external systems.
 It also explores the consequences of making external calls, which force these external services to be deterministic.